andychu/bwk/README.md

 The file `b.c` is Awk's regular expression engine.
-It implements the "McNaughton-Yamada-Thompson algorithm to convert a regular expression to an NFA", algorithm 3.23 in the Dragon Book, as mentioned here in the footnotes
+It implements the "McNaughton-Yamada-Thompson algorithm to convert a regular expression to an NFA", algorithm 3.23 in the Dragon Book, as mentioned in the footnotes here:
-here:

 https://swtch.com/~rsc/regexp/regexp2.html